 Find the maximum value of

 What I think is peculiar with this problem is the numerator, since it seems to lack "symmetry".
-To explain, $b$ and $c$ appear twice while $a$ and $d$ appear only once, hence their effects on the value of the expression will be different.
+To explain,

 My friend used the arithmetic mean - geometric mean (AM-GM) inequality to solve this problem.
 It involved some complicated ways of seeking the appropriate coefficients which may take too long to explain, so I will just show the core of his solution.